 There is no shortage of horror stories of companies who believed their design would change the face of the industry only to have it blow up in their face.
 From tech firms like Snapchat, to FMCGs like Tropicana and chatbot apps like Digit, they’ve been victims of un-consumer focused designs.

-Testing is the most important part of good CUX.
+Testing is the most important part of good Conversational UX.
 Set metrics based on the purpose you defined in Step-1.
 This could range from conversion rate (traffic to end goal), engagement time (minutes the bot kept the customer engaged), ARR/ART (average response time between user and bot) and the number of tickets raised.

 Intent addressal, cross-language support, latency in response retrieval and accuracy are all common problems bot designers need to quantify and account for.

-Release your Chatbot through alpha and beta testing while establishing variance in the kind of testers you get.
+Release your Chatbot UX through alpha and beta testing while establishing variance in the kind of testers you get.